Deletion-contraction triangles for Hausel-Proudfoot varieties: Spaces from graphs

-\begin{remarque} We may make the same construction with $d_{\Gamma}$ replaced by a general integer matrix $\Z^n \to \Z^k$.
-The definition of generic $\eta$ can be extended to this case, but it will only guarantee that there are at worst orbifold singularities. \end{remarque}
+\begin{remarque} Definition \ref{definitionofgraphspace} makes sense with $d_{\Gamma}$ replaced by a general integer matrix $D: \Z^n \to \Z^k$.
+The definition of generic $\eta$ can be extended to this case, but in general such $Z(D , \eta)$ will have orbifold singularities. \end{remarque}